biocorecrg/CRG_R_tidyverse_2021/README.md

 ## About the course

-The tidyverse packages share a common and intuitive vocabulary/grammar for efficient data reading, tidying and manipulation.
+The so-called [**tidyverse** set of packages](https://www.tidyverse.org/) share a common and intuitive vocabulary/grammar for efficient data reading, tidying and manipulation.
 It is one of the most popular and up-to-date set of tools for data analysis and data science using the R language.
 <br>
-This 8-hour training aims at introducing some of the so-called [**tidyverse** set of packages](https://www.tidyverse.org/): dplyr, tidyr, stringr and readr.<br>
+This 8-hour training aims at introducing some of the **tidyverse**: dplyr, tidyr, stringr and readr.<br>

 ### Outline